 Baker has spearheaded key transformational initiatives for the company, including reigniting the iconic ’90s-inspired Tommy Jeans logo collection and the relaunch of the global women's business with brand ambassador Gigi Hadid .
-During her tenure, Tommy Hilfiger has experienced strong growth and today generates approximately $6.5 billion of global retail sales, with distribution in over 100 countries.
+During her tenure, the brand has expanded to over 100 countries with more than 1,800 retail stores and global retail sales of US $7.4 billion in 2017.

 Baker graduated with a degree in Communications from Northwestern University in 1993, joining Tommy Hilfiger five years later.
 In 2006 she was made executive vice president of global communications and marketing, and was responsible for developing the brand image internationally.
 She was appointed chief marketing officer in December 2011, serving for three years before taking up the title of chief brand officer in 2014.